 “Don’t underestimate the value of Doing Nothing, of just going along, listening to all the things you can’t hear, and not bothering.” – Winnie the Pooh

 As Gandhi said, there’s more to life than increasing its speed.
 When we encourage ourselves to stay calm with all the little bumps in the road, we are better equipped to handle the things that really matter in life.“Take rest; a field that has rested gives a bountiful crop.” – Ovid Click To Tweet

 Life is like a road trip—enjoy each day without fretting over every little bump, don’t carry too much baggage, and focus on the journey instead of the destination.
 I hope this research-based list of ways to relieve stress will help you do just that.

 1. Walk happy.

 Walking is one of the most powerful antidotes to stress.
 The self-propelled forward motion—especially when done in an upbeat manner with good posture, arms moving and shoulders rolled back—can introduce a wave of positive energy that keeps working long after you’re done walking.

 2. Make space for friends.

-Face-to-face meetings with loved ones is like a vitamin for depression prevention, according to a recent study.
+Face-to-face meetings with loved ones is like a vitamin for depression prevention.
 Phone calls, emails, social media communication, and texting don’t have the same protective effect.
 Get together with your family and friends at least three times a week, if you can, even if it’s just for a quick visit.